 Chargebacks: Understand and Avoid Reversed Charges

-Depending on your point of view, chargebacks are either pure genius or pure evil.
-For buyers, they offer peace of mind and recourse against shady businesses.
-For sellers, chargebacks are a source of fear and a threat to profits.
+Depending on your point of view, chargebacks are either a relief or pure evil.
+For buyers, they offer peace of mind and recourse against potential fraud or dispute with a company that offers no other option.
+For sellers, chargebacks create a source of angst, a tarnished reputation among credit card processing companies, and a potential drain on profits.

 - Debit card purchases